MaxRobertsDear/CV/README.md

 #### Experience in the following industry best practices:

-- **Agile:** [Acebook](https://github.com/MaxRobertsDear/acebook-Isambard) - Pair programming, Mobbing, Scrum, Sprint planning (see [Wiki](https://github.com/MaxRobertsDear/acebook-Isambard/wiki))
+* **Agile:** [Acebook](https://github.com/MaxRobertsDear/acebook-Isambard) - Pair programming, Mobbing, Scrum, Sprint planning (see [Wiki](https://github.com/MaxRobertsDear/acebook-Isambard/wiki))
-- **Test- Driven Development:** [Bank-Tech-Test](LINK) - Feature tests, Unit Tests, 100% Test Coverage
+* **Test- Driven Development:** [Bank-Tech-Test](LINK) - Feature tests, Unit Tests, 100% Test Coverage
-- **Unit Testing:** [Echo-Tech-Test](LINK) - Mocks, Stubs
+* **Unit Testing:** [Echo-Tech-Test](LINK) - Mocks, Stubs
-- **Automated Testing & Deployment**  - [Acebook](https://github.com/MaxRobertsDear/acebook-Isambard) - CICD using Travis and Heroku, respectively.
+* **Automated Testing & Deployment**  - [Acebook](https://github.com/MaxRobertsDear/acebook-Isambard) - CICD using Travis and Heroku, respectively.

 #### Problem Solving
-- With a background in engineering, my creative problem solving and analytical skills were developed during my MEng Mechanical Engineering.
+* With a background in engineering, my creative problem solving and analytical skills were developed during my MEng Mechanical Engineering.
 These skills were then honed throughout my years working as an engineering consultant.
-The intensive software engineering course at Makers Academy provided an environment for me to adapt these core skills to building web applications.
+  * The intensive software engineering course at Makers Academy provided an environment for me to adapt these core skills to building web applications.
-- During my time as an engineering consultant, I liaised with clients and developed pragmatic engineering solutions to meet the scope of their requirements.
-Working with progressive architects (such as Calatrava), this included designing [novel solutions](https://www.greenwichpeninsula.co.uk/whats-on/the-peninsulist/peninsula-place/) in order to deliver the desired aesthetic of a building.
+* During my time as an engineering consultant, I liaised with clients and developed pragmatic engineering solutions to meet the scope of their requirements.
+  * Working with progressive architects (such as Calatrava), this included designing [novel solutions](https://www.greenwichpeninsula.co.uk/whats-on/the-peninsulist/peninsula-place/) in order to deliver the desired aesthetic of a building.
-- Developed industry best practices in approaching new challenges by adopting [Extreme Programming Values](http://www.extremeprogramming.org/values.html) and agile working methodologies during my time working on group projects at Makers Academy [example documentation](https://github.com/MaxRobertsDear/acebook-Isambard/wiki)
+* Developed industry best practices in approaching new challenges by adopting [Extreme Programming Values](http://www.extremeprogramming.org/values.html) and agile working methodologies during my time working on group projects at Makers Academy [example documentation](https://github.com/MaxRobertsDear/acebook-Isambard/wiki)

-#### Independent Learner
-- Autonomous learner - demonstrated by my taking initiative to to learn Ruby-on-Rails, JavaScript, React and fundamental Machine Learning patterns.
-- Passion to learn exciting modern technologies with an experience working with web development stack.
-- Enjoy working in a collaborative environment where new ideas are valued.